wasimusu/python_project/readme.md

 We're done with the configuration.
 See the source code for [conf.py](docs/source/conf.py).
 I have done away with the boilerplate stuff and

 docs/source/index.rst file is like the readme for the documentation.
-The changes you make to this file is seen in your documentation.
-In this file you define which python source file to document and which not to.
+The changes you make to this file is seen in your generated documentation.
+In this file, you define which python source files to document.
 You can include installation instructions, features, usage code snippets, etc in this file.
 We built two libraries in this project: mathlib and strlib.
-We want both to be documented.
+We want both libs to be documented.
 So let's add that to the index.rst above "Indices and tables".

 ```
 Math Lib